Open Educational Resources and Computer Science

 Using an OER resource that is missing from the list above?
 If so, please let us know.

-This page last updated May 11th, 2022.
+This page last updated on November 5, 2024.